libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The muxer selection logic runs out of the Noise handshake process, relying on the early data exchanged during the handshake.
-The early data is delivered in the form of a byte string.
-The supported muxers are passed in space separated string codes.
-An example early data string:
+The early data is delivered in the form of a byte string in the second and third message of the XX handshake pattern.

-    "yamux/1.0.0 mplux"

-The byte string is ordered by preference, with the most prefered muxer at the beginning.
+The early data for this purpose is specified in the protobuf in the [Early-data-specification] section.
+The muxers are ordered by preference, with the most prefered muxer at the beginning.

 After the Noise handshake, the client and server run the muxer selection process with the same logic.
 Each side will go through the server's early